 - You must write and call in your board number exactly as stamped!
 If the number is stamped on your board as 054 then your board number IS 054 - During a tournament You must present your photo to the CPR board for verification at the awards dinner.
 A representative of the boat must be present for the review process.
 FOR A MONTHLY TOURNAMENT A TEXTED PHOTO WILL NOT BE ACCEPTED AS AN OFFICAL SUBMISSION - Failure to meet the requirements for a CPR photo will result in disqualification THIS WILL BE STRICTLY ENFORCED NO EXCEPTIONS/ZERO TOLERANCE - If at any point you have a question about how to take a regulation CPR photo please contact a director for guidance or consult your yearbook for examples!
 Reminder The MOMC is a family club.
 Please be respectful when talking on channel 80 during MOMC events!

-CLUB Notes

-Please be advised, the club's address is:

-21817 Bon Heur St.

-St Clair Shores, MI 48081

-Starting this year the DNR will require all musky caught during tournaments to be logged.
+CLUB Notes Please be advised, the club's address is: 21817 Bon Heur St. St Clair Shores, MI 48081 Starting this year the DNR will require all musky caught during tournaments to be logged.
 You can visit our website for more information on this upcoming change!

-Members with Guests must notify a MOMC board member (President, VP Secretary, Treasurer or weigh master) or Registered on PayPal should be paid (if possible) before 8:00 a.m Saturday for the monthly derby.
+Members with Guests must notify a MOMC board member or weigh master before fishing for the day.
 You will not be allowed to weigh in a fish if you have not notified the club that you have guests on board before you start fishing!
 Michigan Corner: New DNR Catch Diary Program

 We need avid Muskie anglers to join our Angler Diary Program!
 Who:

-Non-charter anglers Avid anglers (5+ trips/year) Fish Lake St. Clair system
+Non-charter anglers Avid anglers (5+ trips/year) Fish Lake St. Clair system Requirements:

-Requirements:

-Record trip information Measure all Muskie caught Send in data at end of season

-Benefits of Program

-Angler receives personal summary of season's fishing activity Contribute quality data used to make better informed decisions Build Angler/DNR relationships Improve our understanding of Lake St. Clair Muskie fishery FREE Fishing Gear!
+Record trip information Measure all Muskie caught Send in data at end of season Benefits of Program Angler receives personal summary of season's fishing activity Contribute quality data used to make better informed decisions Build Angler/DNR relationships Improve our understanding of Lake St. Clair Muskie fishery FREE Fishing Gear!

 Contact Brad Utrup to Join Program

+Email: UtrupB@Michigan.gov

-Email: UtrupB@Michigan.gov Call: (586) 465-4771 x25
+Call: (586) 465-4771 x25

 Send us your photos all season long to be featured in next years yearbook!
-Email photos to momclsc@gmail.com johncgallagherrealtor@gmail.com
+Email photos to momclsc@gmail.com

+Classifieds

+John C. Gallagher Realtor 586-946-5738

+johncgallagherrealtor@gmail.com

+"guiding you through all your real estate needs"

+Musky Gear For Sale!